mahita2104/Faculty-Billing-System/README.md

 - **Database Management** : All faculty data is stored in a main database using MySQL.
 This includes data related to question papers, evaluation, and teaching hours, which are used to fetch details in real-time based on the course and subject chosen by the faculty.
 - **User Authentication** : Secure access and operations are ensured through the use of session tokens and CORS headers.
 - **Real-Time Updates** : Details on the homepage can be edited in real-time, with any changes directly reflected in the database.
 This guarantees that information is always current.
+- **Automated PDF Generation for Bills** : All faculty expenses, including travel, evaluations, and teaching, are compiled and presented as detailed PDF bills.
+This provides a clear and professional record for faculty members and administration.
 - **Local Web Server Deployment** : The project is deployed using a local web server environment called XAMPP, facilitating easy setup and management.

 ## 💻 Technology Stack